icegoat9/ssp8ee/DEVNOTES.md

 When looking for a byte swap or bit shift in data, I often quickly scan for values that seem to be 1-2 bits shifted from a significant value.

-For example, it's slightly suggestive that all of the encodings of char#255 feature 223 in the output which is 255-32 (one bit off), and encoding of char #48 includes a 24 in that same position which is one bit shift from 48, though with an offset in b64 decoding (which shifts between 8-bit and 6-bit values) I'd expect an error to lead to a 2-bit offset.
-Looking at the string of decimal or b64 values as a long binary string doesn't show any sequences of 8 consecutive 1's at any offset so it's not as simple as just an offset.
+For example, it's slightly suggestive that all of the encodings of char#255 feature 223 in the output which is 255-32 (one bit different, almost entirely 1s in binary), though if the issue is just a byte order swap or bitshift I'd expect to see two consecutive bytes which could be arranged to give 8 consecutive 1s in some way, if the 255 value is hidden in there.

 # Google Sheets dev-notes-to-self